Netflix/vizceral/USAGE.md

 # findNodes

 Highlight nodes that match searchString.
-Searches the node name and the list of clusters, if nodes have one.
+Searches the node name and the list of sub nodes, if nodes have one.

 **Parameters**